MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-mobile-stable-channel.md

 ## Version 123.0.2420.61 (Android): March 25, 2024

 Fixed various bugs and performance issues.
+This release includes general updates, and new policies.

+### General updates

+- [Android] Remove "https" scheme check for managed bookmarks to support URLs such as `edge://…`.

+### Bug fixes

+- [Android] Fix a bug that NLTM SSO policy doesn't work in some conditions.
+- [Android] Fix issues for brand logo policy.

+### Policy updates

+- Introduce a policy to control the behavior of opening Intune unmanaged URL in work profile.
+Current behavior is "stay" and open the unmanaged URL in work profile.
+This policy allows admin to change behavior to switch to personal context and open the unmanaged URL.

+  `com.microsoft.intune.mam.managedbrowser.ProfileAutoSwitch`
+  - 0 (Default) - The URLs are opened in normal tabs with work profile
+  - 1 - Edge respects Intune's protection policy, the behavior is based on the configuration of Receive data from other apps in Intune protection policy.
+    - All apps - fall back to behavior for policy value 0
+    - None or Policy managed apps
+      - If personal profile is signed-in, the URLs are opened in normal tabs with personal profile
+      - If personal profile isn't signed-in, the URLs are opened in InPrivate
+      - If InPrivate is disabled, the URLs won't be opened
+  - 2 (Android only) - Microsoft Edge checks **URLAllowlist** or **URLBlocklist**.
+Microsoft Edge opens allowed URLs in normal tabs with work profile.
+As for URLs in blocklist, they might or might not be opened in InPrivate or normal tabs with personal profile, it depends on how **openInPrivateIfBlocked** is configured.

+## Version 123.0.2420.56 (iOS): March 25, 2024

+Fixed various bugs and performance issues.
 This release includes general updates, new features, and new policies.

 ### General updates

 - [iOS] Update MS Tunnel MAM SDK to 1.0.12
 - [iOS] Update MS Intune MAM SDK to 19.1.0
-- [Android] Remove "https" scheme check for managed bookmarks to support URLs such as `edge://…`.
 - [iOS] "Save to OneDrive" option in Edge now has upload progress indicator.

 ### Bug fixes

 - [iOS] URL Block policy also shows "Site blocked" alert for http POST requests.
-- [Android] Fix a bug that NLTM SSO policy doesn't work in some conditions.
-- [Android] Fix issues for brand logo policy.
 - [iOS] Fix issues for new File upload block policy and idle timer policy.

 ### New features